Scarlett-xu/Scarlett/Java_study1.md

 System.out.println("i")
 ```

 Q2.
-In updated JDK, **int, double, String, other data Packages** could be used in the switch statement's expression.
+In updated JDK, **`int, double, String, other classes`** could be used in the switch statement's expression.

 ```java
 switch(expression){